Barry Gardiner

-Barry Strachan Gardiner (born 10 March 1957) is a British politician who served as Shadow Secretary of State for Energy and Climate Change and Shadow Secretary of State for International Trade from 2016 to 2020.
-A member of the Labour Party, he has been Member of Parliament (MP) for Brent North since 1997.
+Barry Strachan Gardiner (born 10 March 1957) is a British politician who has served as Member of Parliament (MP) for Brent North from 1997 until the seat's abolition in 2024 and Brent West since 2024.
+He is a member of the Labour Party.

 The son of an Olympic footballer, Gardiner was born and educated in Glasgow before being moved to Hertfordshire to be educated at Haileybury and Imperial Service College.
 After studying at the University of St Andrews, he worked in the Student Christian Movement and considered a career in the Episcopal Church.
 He then studied philosophy at Harvard University and researched the subject at Corpus Christi College, Cambridge.
-He became involved in local government in Cambridge and was the youngest person to be elected mayor of the city in 1992.
-Leaving local government in 1994, he worked in marine arbitration before being elected for Brent North at the 1997 general election.
+He was first elected to public office in Cambridge and became the youngest mayor of the city in 1992.
+Leaving local government in 1994, he worked in marine arbitration before being elected to Parliament at the 1997 general election.

 Gardiner served in Tony Blair's New Labour government from April 2004 to June 2007 as a junior minister in the Northern Ireland Office, Department of Trade and Industry and Department for Environment, Food and Rural Affairs respectively.
-After holding junior positions on the Official Opposition frontbench under Ed Miliband and Jeremy Corbyn, Gardiner served in Corbyn's Shadow Cabinet as Shadow Energy and Climate Change Secretary from June to July 2016.
-He subsequently served as Shadow International Trade Secretary and Shadow Minister for International Climate Change until returning to the backbenches in April 2020.
+After holding junior positions on the Official Opposition frontbench under Ed Miliband and Jeremy Corbyn, Gardiner served in Corbyn's Shadow cabinet as Shadow Secretary of State for Energy and Climate Change from June to July 2016.
+He subsequently served as Shadow Secretary of State for International Trade and Shadow Minister for International Climate Change until returning to the backbenches in April 2020.

 Early life and career

 Barry Gardiner, the son of Olympic footballer John Gardiner, was born in Glasgow, Scotland.
 His mother trained as a surgeon and was the first woman to win the gold medal for surgery at the University of Glasgow.
-He was educated at the independent High School of Glasgow and Haileybury and Imperial Service College in Hertfordshire.
+Before Gardiner was eight, his father had died of lung cancer; his mother moved him to Haileybury; six years later, his mother fell ill with cancer, dying by the time Gardiner was seventeen.
+He was educated at the High School of Glasgow before it became an Independent school, and Haileybury and Imperial Service College in Hertfordshire.
 He received an undergraduate Master of Arts from the University of St Andrews before serving for two years as full-time Scottish Regional Secretary of the Student Christian Movement.
 As a young man, he planned to become an Episcopal priest and began identifying politically with democratic and Christian socialism.

-In 1983, Gardiner was awarded a Kennedy Memorial Trust scholarship to study Philosophy at Harvard University under John Rawls, returning to conduct doctoral research at Corpus Christi College, Cambridge for three years from 1984.
+In 1983, Gardiner was awarded a Kennedy Memorial Trust scholarship to study philosophy at Harvard University under John Rawls, returning to conduct doctoral research at Corpus Christi College, Cambridge for three years from 1984.
 He was elected as a councillor to Cambridge City Council in 1988 becoming Mayor of Cambridge in 1992, the youngest mayor in the city's 800-year history.
 He left the council in 1994.
 Before his election to Parliament, he worked as a senior partner in shipping insurance and arbitration.